turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 ## 9. What are three new semantic elements introduced in HTML 5?
 Use page 431 in the book to find more about these new elements.

-  <strong></strong> shows that the contents have a strong importance, it makes them appear in bold text
+  `strong` Shows that the contents have a strong importance, it makes them appear in bold text

-  <em></em> makes a subtle change on the emphasized text, this makes the words inside the tags italic
+  `em` Makes a subtle change on the emphasized text, this makes the words inside the tags italic

-  <q></q> puts the text inside this tag into quotes, meant for short quotes
+  `q` Puts the text inside this tag into quotes, meant for short quotes

   codepen link: https://codepen.io/LeahWinters24/pen/WNNpQPY